Day 4 | 5th October

 Please wear appropriate, weather relevant and comfortable clothing, and good walking shoes.

-en route is presented by One Step At A Time Like This and Richard Jordan Productions in collaboration with Jodhpur RIFF
+en route is presented by One Step At A Time Like This and Richard Jordan Productions in collaboration with Jodhpur RIFF and supported by Creative Australia and the Mehrangarh Museum Trust.

 J RIFF DANCE BOOT CAMP III